 - While the cake is cooling, hull the strawberries and slice them in half.
 You probably won't use all the berries.

-- When the cake is cooled, pour the whipping cream into the stand mixer bowl and add the powdered sugar and vanilla.
+- Make sure the cake is completely cooled before proceeding.
+When the cake is cooled, pour the whipping cream into the stand mixer bowl and add the powdered sugar and vanilla.
 Whip the cream until it comes to stiff peaks.

 - Spread some of the whipped cream on the cooled cake, making sure to leave enough cream to pipe around the sides.